 The Night Sky 2026 Edition

-If you’re (or want to be) a stargazer, 2026 will offer many special events for you to view for the experienced and novices.
+If you’re (or want to be) a stargazer, 2026 will offer many special events for you to view.

 Sirius, the brightest star visible from Earth, will reach it’s highest point in the sky as the new year arrives.
 Jupiter and an almost full moon will also be viewable on Janaury 1.